 The EU Single Market accounts for 500 million consumers and 21 million small and medium-sized enterprises (SMEs).
 The Commission’s main goal is to ensure the free movement of goods within the market, and to set high safety standards for consumers and the protection of the environment.
 Learn more about conformity assessment, market surveillance, legal metrology, the New Approach legislation, harmonised and non-harmonised sectors, and the international dimension in the Single Market for Goods section.

 Services are crucial to the Single Market.
 They account for over 70% of all economic activity in the EU and a similar proportion of its employment.
 EU companies have the freedom to establish themselves in other EU countries and the freedom to provide services in countries other than the one in which they are established.
-Learn more about the Services Directive, the free movement of professionals, retail, business and construction services in the Single Market for services section.
+Learn more about the Services Directive, the free movement of professionals, retail, business and construction services, and service standards in the Single Market for services section.

 A fully functional Digital Single Market would bring many benefits to European businesses and consumers.
 It would promote innovation, contribute €415 billion to the EU economy each year and create hundreds of thousands of new jobs.
 The Commission has adopted an ambitious strategy to complete the Digital Single Market that targets ICT standards and interoperability, the modernisation of intellectual property rights enforcement, parcel delivery, the collaborative economy and e-commerce.

 Standards are voluntary technical specifications that apply to various products, materials, services and processes.
 They can help reduce costs, improve safety, enhance competition and facilitate the acceptance of innovations.
-Learn about standardisation policy, harmonised standards, the notification system, standardisation requests and key guidance in the standardisation section.
+Learn about the Joint Initiative on Standardisation, standardisation policy, harmonised standards, service standards, the notification system, standardisation requests and key guidance in the standardisation section.

 The Commission works to remove or reduce barriers to intra-EU trade and prevent the creation of new ones so enterprises can trade freely in the EU and beyond.
 It applies Treaty rules prohibiting quantitative restrictions on imports and exports (Articles 34 to 36 TFEU (2 MB)) and manages the notification procedures on technical regulations (2015/1535) and technical barriers to trade.